barealek/BareAlek/README.md

 - 📫 Dis: >Alek_#5607 (ID: 424265745627873302)

 <!---
-So yea, contact me if you hav anything to say :D
+So yea, contact me if you have anything to say :D
 ---!>